Beguinage of Anderlecht

 The Beguinage of Anderlecht (Béguinage d'Anderlecht; Begijnhof van Anderlecht), also known as the Klaphuis, is a historic beguinage in Anderlecht, a municipality of Brussels, Belgium.
 Founded in the 13th century and of modest size, it housed only eight beguines from the end of the 15th century.
 It was suppressed during the French Revolution and abolished in 1798.
 Since 1930, the site has served as a museum dedicated to religious community life and local history.
 The complex was designated a historic monument in 1938.

 The beguinage stands next to the 14th-century Collegiate Church of St. Peter and St. Guido, a Gothic church dedicated to Saint Guy of Anderlecht, who was buried there in the 11th century, as well as the Erasmus House, a late Gothic or early Renaissance style house where the Dutch humanist writer and theologian Erasmus of Rotterdam stayed in 1521.
 Both institutions are now managed jointly as the Erasmus House & Beguinage Museums (Musées Maison d'Erasme & Béguinage; Erasmushuis & Begijnhofmusea).
-This area is served by Saint-Guidon/Sint-Guido metro station on line 5 of the Brussels Metro.

 History

 The beguinage was first mentioned in June 1252, when Guillaume, dean of the chapter of St. Peter and St. Guido in Anderlecht, acting on behalf of the church, endowed a local community of beguines (humili Conventui begginarum de Anderlecht) with a plot of land, half sold and half leased.
-This land, gradually forming the current complex, lay north of the collegiate church, along the southern slope of the Broeck valley, between the churchyard and the banks of the stream.
-The charter suggests that this was not a strict foundation, but rather a formalisation of an existing, informal beguine community placed under the chapter's supervision, following shortly after the foundation of a beguinage in Brussels in March 1250.
+This land, gradually forming the current complex, lay north of the collegiate church, along the southern slope of the Broeck valley, between the churchyard and the stream's banks.
+The charter suggests that this was not a strict foundation, but rather a formalisation of an existing, informal beguine community placed under the chapter's supervision, shortly after the foundation of a beguinage in Brussels in March 1250.
 The act also specified that the land included a former house and that the chapter's protection would extend to future houses the beguines would establish there.

-The beguinage was part of a broader 12th–13th century movement in the Low Countries and the Rhineland, which emerged in response to a female demographic surplus, the financial inability of many women of modest origins to join traditional religious institutions or marry, and the rise of alternative religious vocations in a context of apostolic and mystical renewal.
-This climate promoted evangelical values such as the vita apostolica, poverty, humility, and itinerancy, giving rise to new religious movements, including the Franciscan, Dominican, and beguinal movements.